How can YOU position your product or service in the market for consistent growth - in both customers and revenue - month-after-month?

-Trying to sell to your customers without DEEPLY understanding their needs is setting yourself up for A LOT of additional work and needless stress.
-You will spend needless time and energy testing, pivoting, and changing only to find that you have made no progress...
+Trying to guess what your customers need or want without verifying or validating the information is setting yourself up for A LOT of additional work and needless stress.
+You will spend time, energy, and money testing, pivoting, and changing only to find that you have made no progress.

 Why take the more complicated, long, hard route to success?

-When you can take the EASY, effective, and efficient way by positioning your product or service as the solution to their problem?
+When you can take the EASY, effective, and efficient way by following a method of inquiry that gives you the facts?

-Get the answers you need without spending a fortune on "Big Data" solutions, expensive software, or research firms who simply don't have the expertise to get the job done right.
+The best part is that you don't need to spend a fortune on "Big Data" solutions, expensive software platforms, or research firms who simply don't have the expertise to get the job done right.

-FACT: Customer interviews are THE SINGLE BEST starting point to finding product-market fit...
+FACT: Customer data is THE SINGLE BEST starting point for an investigation...

 You come up with a great idea.
 You spend countless hours wireframing, whiteboarding, building, writing, developing, and creating, only to hear...

 Then, you spend hours editing, modifying, testing, outreach, marketing, building an email list and...